codefordenver/hawthorn-server/README.md

 The following software must be installed prior to running `hawthorn-server`:
 * [git](https://git-scm.com/downloads) - This is for version control
 * [Node.js](https://nodejs.org/en/) - Node is used for running `hawthorn-server` and installing dependent JavaScript packages using the `npm` command.
+* [nodemon](https://www.npmjs.com/package/nodemon) - This is for running your development server and hot-swapping for code changes
 * [Docker](https://docs.docker.com/install/) - [PostgreSQL](https://www.postgresql.org/) and [Prisma](https://www.prisma.io/) (you only need to install Docker manually, not these other things)
 * [Prisma CLI](https://www.prisma.io/docs/prisma-cli-and-configuration/using-the-prisma-cli-alx4/#installation) - The `prisma` CLI tool is used for deploying the database schema to the database, and for generating an interface for our `hawthorn-server` to interact with the database through.